 HIST 290.
 Honors Independent Study in History (3-4 hrs) Advanced independent study under the guidance of a faculty advisor.
-Normally open to juniors and seniors with a 3.5 major average in history, subject to approval of the chair of the department.
+Normally open to juniors and seniors with a 3.5 major average in history, subject to approval of the program director.
 Honors work may be taken for a maximum of eight semester hours.